 Conversely, ask everybody who is a detractor/passive “What can we do to improve our business - and your score?”

-And then look into the answers for trends every month/quarter, segment answers by customer types, report back to the team, and check back to see if your customer experience improvements have actually affected the score (if you want to see how NPS is used by real companies, here's an NPS case study from a jewelry e-commerce, and a write-up of our 1st year using NPS blog post).
+And then look into the answers for trends every month/quarter, segment answers by customer types, report back to the team, and check back to see if your customer experience improvements have actually affected the score.
+If you want to see how NPS is used by real companies, here's an NPS case study from a jewelry e-commerce, and a write-up of our 1st year using NPS blog post.